mmartin35/TimeHUB/README.md

 python3 manage.py makemigrations
 python3 manage.py migrate
 ```
+### Development

-Run the Development Server: Start the Django development server:
+Start the Django development server:

 ``` bash
 python3 manage.py runserver
 ```
-Access the Application: Open your browser and navigate to http://localhost:8000.
+Open your browser and navigate to http://localhost:8000.

+### Production

+Go on the django_to_prod.md documentation to get more details.

 ## Directory Structure